circleci/circleci-docs/jekyll/_cci2/skip-build.md

 ---
 layout: classic-docs
-title: Skip and Cancel Builds
+title: Skip or Cancel Pipelines
-short-title: Skip and Cancel Builds
-description: How to Prevent CircleCI From Automatically Building
+description: This document describes how to prevent automatically building your project.
 order: 100
 version:
 - Cloud